 Opening stores in new neighborhoods allows us to bring healthy foods and useful, accurate information to more dogs and cats and their owners.
-Since 1999, we’ve grown from one store to sixteen, and we plan to continue opening new stores.
-Currently, we’re focused on locations in western Washington.
+Since 1999, we’ve grown from one store to thirty eight, and we plan to continue opening new stores.
+Currently, we have stores in Western Washington and in the Greater Portland area.

 It’s one of our axioms that we’ll never grow faster than we can grow well.
 So dog and cat owners need not fear that Mud Bay’s expansion into new neighborhoods will hurt their own Mud Bay.
 On the contrary.